julianobailao/laravel-easy-api/README.md

 ``` php
 Route::resource('donkeys', 'DonkeyController', ['except' => ['create', 'edit']]);
 ```
 And it`s done!!!
-You have a resource controller with the index, show, store, update and destroyn runing for model Donkey, in the /donkeys route.
+You have a resource controller with the index, show, store, update and destroy methods, runing for model Donkey, in the /donkeys route.

 ## License